chrisgriffith/Ionic-Brackets-Extension/README.md

 # Ionic Brackets Extension
-A Brackets code hinting extension for the Ionic Framework
+A Brackets code hinting extension for the Ionic Framework [http://ionicframework.com/] (http://ionicframework.com/).

-##Install
+## Notice
+ There's a known issue with Brackets that keeps multiple code hinters from being run at the same time.
+Therefore, for this extension to work, make sure you have no other code hinters installed.

+## Install

 1. Install Brackets 1.0 or later.
 2. In Brackets, click the menu item File > Extension Manager...